You can change the network type of an Application Load Balancer (ALB) instance as needed.

 An ALB instance is created.
 For more information, see Create an ALB instance.

-Change the IPv4 network type for an ALB instance
+Change the network type of an IPv4 ALB instance

-After you change the network type of an ALB instance from private IPv4 to public IPv4, you must assign an EIP or an Anycast EIP to the ALB instance.
-EIPs and Anycast EIPs incur Internet data transfer fees.
+After you change the network type of an ALB instance from private IPv4 to public IPv4, you must associate an EIP or an Anycast EIP with the ALB instance.
+You are charged Internet data transfer fees for the EIP or Anycast EIP.
 For more information, see EIP billing and Anycast EIP billing.

 1. Log on to the ALB console.